doharashed/git-test/README.md

-# git-testthis project for testing
+# git-test this project  is for testing